Inventory Management: What It Is and Why It’s Important

 Order Stock Based on Demand

-The best way to order stock is to base it on demand.
+The most cost effective way to order stock is to base it on demand.
+One way of doing this is called just-in-time inventory management.
 Doing so will help ensure that you have the items you need when you need them and that you don’t order too much or too little of an item.
 There are a few ways to track demand for inventory items.

 One way is to use a barcode scanner to track stock levels.
 Preferably, a barcode scanner pushes data into a warehouse management system.
 This will help you track how often an item is used and how much space it takes up in the warehouse.
 By using this information, businesses can make sure that they are ordering the right amount of stock and avoid running out of popular items.